slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"People may or may not say what they mean but they always say something designed to get what they want."
 -- David Mamet [1947]*

-> *"When negotiating, dont aim for a bigger piece of the pie; aim to create a bigger pie."
+> *"When negotiating, don’t aim for a bigger piece of the pie; aim to create a bigger pie."
 -- Kevin Kelly [1952]*

 > *"When asking for help, appeal to people’s self-interest, never to their mercy or gratitude."